JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 - the RX antenna can be `LNAL` (for RX1_L) or `LNAH`, `LNAW`, `LB1` or `LB2`.

 ## Conclusion

+If you are limited on disk space, you can delete the `$LIME_SRC` directory (≈700 MB).
+You may want to keep it though, since now you can easily update each component to the latest changes.

+You can also zip the entire `$LIME_INSTALL` folder and move it to another machine, which will need only a few basic packages installed with `apt`.

 This is it.
 If you find errors in this document, we will appreciate you filing an issue, and will try our best to help.